PeteRichardson/mo/README.md

 # mo - a simple mach-o dumper

-At the moment it only simple dump the header and Load Command types.
+At the moment it only dumps the header and Load Command types.

 usage:   mo <path-to-mach-o-file>